Socratica-Org/toolbox/content/demo-days.md

 ### Reflect and iterate

 Experiments in sparkle are best punctuated by celebration, reflection, and documentation.
 Everyone wins when more surface area is covered and good ideas get recorded.
 Sometimes labelling will be hard.
-It's still good to keep a log, even if only for your own calibration.
+It's still good to keep a log, even if only for personal calibration.
 Next time you successfully create conditions for sparkle, we encourage you to capture them [here](https://github.com/Socratica-Org/toolbox)!

 <div class="article-header">